 “We’re in Miami.
 Get some local band to play.
-Any band would die to be in a movie.
-Some bands would pay to play.”
+Any band will die to be in a movie.
+Some bands will pay to play.”

-That stopped Miller and he walked out.
-He didn’t look like a disco boy, but the flared jeans and bodyshirt seemed weird on someone at least 30.
-Landis winked at me, glad to be rid of Miller until the next crazy idea.
+That stops Miller and he walks out.
+He doesn’t look like a disco boy, but the flared jeans and bodyshirt seem weird on someone at least 30.
+Landis winks at me, glad to be rid of Miller until his next crazy idea.

 “You should never have said he’d get a band for free.
-Now he’ll find some horrible cover band and I’ll have to fight him on it,” Landis complained.
+Now he’ll find some horrible cover band.
+I’ll have to fight him on it,” Landis complains.

 “Ask your buddy Landau about Springsteen?”
-I winked at him.
-I got a sharp look from the boss.
+I wink at him.
+I got a sharp look from my boss.